 - Desirable criteria are used to measure the “value added” by the bidder.
 Compliance with a desirable criterion usually results in additional evaluation points.
 While low price may be an important criterion under the concept of best value, additional points may be awarded for a variety of features depending upon what the SST considers important.
 Examples of such criteria include: next day delivery, complimentary pick-up for returned items, enhanced response time, extended warranties, environmentally preferable products or services, cost effectiveness of products or services due to lower operating costs, lower life-cycle costs, increased durability, etc.

-If, after reading the requirements, you are still unclear about anything, communicate your concerns via the online Bidders Forum on Comm-PASS and/or the bidders’ conference, if offered.
-Only the person listed under Contact Information on the Issuer(s) page has the authority to answer bidder questions.
-Only answers issued in writing or via the Bidders Forum on Comm-PASS are legally binding.
+If, after reading the requirements, you are still unclear about anything, communicate your concerns via the Q&A function on COMMBUYS and/or the bidders’ conference, if offered.
+Only the person listed as the “Purchaser” has the authority to answer bidder questions.

 Submit a response in accordance with the solicitation requirements prior to the Close Date